drakos74/Queue.js/README.md

 Instructions:

-As seen in the example , every module to be loaded in the routine must create a global variable with it's name.
-To connect modules, as in module_4.js module content must be enclosed in a closure.
-All modules must be contained in the Sources object (/examples/_index.js)
+- As seen in the example , every module to be loaded in the routine must create a global variable with it's name.
+To connect modules, as in module_4.js module content must be enclosed in a closure and reference the variables name.
+All module names and paths must be contained in the Sources object (/examples/_index.js)

 - _server.js is a dummy static server for testing locally (you will need node.js)
 - /_examples folder holds a working example